ubaldot/vim-microdebugger/README.md

 picture.

 At this point, you have pretty much the same interface as Termdebug with few
-differences: auxiliary windows status lines are a bit different, auxiliary buffers are unlisted, and the windows layout is different.
+differences: the `debugged-program` window is not used, the status lines are a bit different, the auxiliary buffers are unlisted, and the overall windows layout is different.
 Furthermore, you can define more mappings and you have an extra window to run an external program, like for example `pyserial` to monitor the traffic on the serial port.

 However, I'll try as much as I can to keep it in sync with Termdebug.
 For example, If some of these changes will be included in Termdebug then they will